 Note that no limits apply to the number of green cards issued to immediate relatives of U.S. citizens.

 You may be eligible as an immigrant worker, through a physician national interest waiver, or as an immigrant investor.
-Employment green cards are limited to 140,000 worldwide.
+However, employment green cards are limited to 140,000 worldwide.

 Special Immigrant Eligibility

-Eligibility extends to religious workers, juveniles, international broadcasters, or employees of an international organization or family member or NATO-6 employee or family member.
+Eligibility extends to religious workers, juveniles, international broadcasters, employees of an international organization, a family member, or a NATO-6 employee or family member.
 Afghanistan or Iraq nationals may also be eligible under certain conditions.